Iron-deficiency anemia: Blood loss

-Red blood cells contain iron, so blood loss also leads to a loss of iron.
-There are several causes of blood loss including menstrual bleeding, gastrointestinal bleeding, stomach ulcers, and bleeding disorders.
+Red blood cells contain iron, so blood loss also leads to iron loss.
+There are several causes of blood loss, including menstrual bleeding, gastrointestinal bleeding, stomach ulcers, and bleeding disorders.
 The bleeding may occur quickly or slowly.
-Slow, chronic blood loss within the body — such as from a peptic ulcer, angiodysplasia, inflammatory bowel disease, a colon polyp or gastrointestinal cancer (e.g., colon cancer)— can cause iron-deficiency anemia.
+Slow, chronic blood loss within the body – such as from a peptic ulcer, angiodysplasia, inflammatory bowel disease, a colon polyp or gastrointestinal cancer (e.g., colon cancer) – can cause iron-deficiency anemia.

 Menstrual bleeding

-Menstrual bleeding is a common cause of iron deficiency anemia in women of child-bearing age.
-Women with menorrhagia (heavy menstrual periods) are at risk of iron-deficiency anemia because they are at higher-than-normal risk of losing a larger amount blood during menstruation than is replaced in their diet.
+Menstrual bleeding is a common cause of iron deficiency anemia in women of childbearing age.
+Women with menorrhagia (heavy menstrual periods) are at risk of iron deficiency anemia because they are at higher than normal risk of losing more iron during menstruation than is replaced in their diet.
 Most women lose about 40 mL of blood per cycle.
-Iron is lost with the blood.
-Some birth control methods, such as pills and IUDs, may decrease the amount of blood, therefore iron lost during a menstrual cycle.
-Intermittent iron supplementation may be as effective a treatment in these cases as daily supplements and reduce some of the adverse effects of long term daily supplements.
+Some birth control methods, such as pills and IUDs, may decrease the amount of blood and therefore iron lost during a menstrual cycle.
+Intermittent iron supplementation may be as effective a treatment in these cases as daily supplements and reduce some of the adverse effects of long-term daily supplements.

 Gastrointestinal bleeding

 The most common cause of iron deficiency anemia in men and post-menopausal women is gastrointestinal bleeding.
-There are many sources of gastrointestinal tract bleeding including the stomach, esophagus, small intestine, and the large intestine (colon).
-Gastrointestinal bleeding can result from regular use of some groups of medication, such as non-steroidal anti-inflammatory drugs (e.g. aspirin), as well as antiplatelets such as clopidogrel and anticoagulants such as warfarin; however, these are required in some patients, especially those with states causing a tendency to form blood clots.
-Colon cancer is another potential cause gastrointestinal bleeding, thus iron deficiency anemia.
-Typically colon cancer occurs in older individuals.
-In addition, some bleeding disorders can cause gastrointestinal bleeding.
-Two examples of bleeding disorders are von Willebrand disease and polycythemia vera.
+There are many sources of gastrointestinal tract bleeding, including the stomach, esophagus, small intestine, and the large intestine (colon).
+Gastrointestinal bleeding can result from regular use of some medications, such as non-steroidal anti-inflammatory drugs (e.g. aspirin), as well as antiplatelets such as clopidogrel and anticoagulants such as warfarin; however, these are required in some patients, especially those with states causing a tendency to form blood clots.
+Colon cancer, which typically occurs in older individuals, is another potential cause of gastrointestinal bleeding.
+In addition, some bleeding disorders, such as von Willebrand disease and polycythemia vera, can cause gastrointestinal bleeding.